Project on Enhancing Radiological Investigation Services through Collaboration with the Private Sector (Radi Collaboration)

 HA doctors can invite patients to take part in the project.
 For patients accepting such offer, the doctor will prescribe a suitable imaging package for them.
 There is no need for patients to apply themselves.

-3. What services are to be provided by participating service providers under this Project?
+3. What services are to be provided by participating service providers under the Project?

-Under the Project, patients will receive the following service(s) from participating service providers under full subsidy:
+Under the Project, patients will receive the following service(s) from participating service providers:

-4. What should a patient do if he / she accepts hospital’s invitation to join this Project?
+5. What should a patient do if he / she accepts hospital’s invitation to join the Project?

 HA has selected a panel of participating service providers through tender to take part in the Project.
 These participating service providers have been assessed to have met prescribed requirements and patients can, based on their own need (e.g. service location, operating hours, means of transport etc.), choose suitable providers from HA’s list to receive exam(s) prescribed by HA doctor.
 HA staff will not recommend any particular participating service provider to patients, but will provide a list of service providers with relevant information to facilitate patients’ choice.

-6. Why do the patients taking part in the Project need to participate in the eHRSS?
+7. Why do the patients taking part in the Project need to participate in the eHealth?

-Patient’s referral under the Project is conditional on his / her agreeing to participate in eHRSS.
+Patient’s referral under the Project is conditional on his / her agreeing to participate in eHealth.
 With joining and sharing consent given, patient’s clinical information within the pre-defined scope can be viewed by his / her participating service providers to enable appropriate service be provided.
-The eHRSS System also facilitates participating service providers to input exam-related information to HA electronically.
+The eHealth System also facilitates participating service providers to input exam-related information to HA electronically.

 Patients should note the following:

-1. Prepare for their exam (e.g. fasting etc.) following the instruction provided by HA and / or their selected participating service provider;
+a.
+Prepare for their exam (e.g. fasting etc.) following the instruction provided by HA and/ or their selected participating service provider;

 Patients can choose to take part in the Project on a voluntary basis upon invitation by HA doctors.
 Patients who do not prefer to join the Project will be arranged to have their exam(s) done in HA hospitals.